 He has chosen you for the special role as mother, auntie, grandmother, or friend, to pray for the child or children God has placed in your life.
 Don’t give up praying.
 Don’t become weary while waiting to see God’s answers.
 Your prayers are powerful!

 Your prayers aren’t lost in outer space or wasted breath.
-Today, you can add your name to the list of names of praying women in the Bible!
+Today, you can add your name to the list of names of mothers who prayed in the Bible!
+Join our 30-day free prayer challenge to pray the promises of God for your children.
+Click the link in the picture below!